 Keep up to date with us.
 Take a look at our blog posts to be in the know.

-Ready to take the terror out of your retirement strategy?
+Ready to compliment your 401(k) with other savings vehicles?
 Let’s talk about it.
-Contact us at Bayou City Financial Advisors, LLC.
-We can help you analyze your needs and develop a plan.
+Contact us today at Bayou City Financial Advisors, LLC.
+We can help you develop and implement a strategy.
 Let’s connect soon and start the conversation.

 *Guarantees provided by annuities are subject to the financial strength of the issuing insurance company; not guaranteed by any bank or the FDIC.
 Guaranteed lifetime income available through annuitization or the purchase of an optional lifetime income rider, a benefit for which an annual premium is charged.
 The information contained herein is based on our understanding of current tax law.
 The tax and legislative information may be subject to change and different interpretations.
 We recommend that you seek professional legal advice for applicability to your personal situation.

 Licensed Insurance Professional.
 This information is designed to provide a general overview with regard to the subject matter covered and is not state specific.
 The authors, publisher and host are not providing legal, accounting or specific advice for your situation.
 By providing your information, you give consent to be contacted about the possible sale of an insurance or annuity product.
 This information has been provided by a Licensed Insurance Professional and does not necessarily represent the views of the presenting insurance professional.
 The statements and opinions expressed are those of the author and are subject to change at any time.
 All information is believed to be from reliable sources; however, presenting insurance professional makes no representation as to its completeness or accuracy.
 This material has been prepared for informational and educational purposes only.
 It is not intended to provide, and should not be relied upon for, accounting, legal, tax or investment advice.
 This information has been provided by a Licensed Insurance Professional and is not sponsored or endorsed by the Social Security Administration or any government agency.
 20040 - 2020/4/28